Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Concave and d-concave biological models

-To motivate the rest of the paper, we present some concave and d-concave nonautonomous counterparts of classical single-species population equations.\cite{renshaw1,dno3} We start from the autonomous logistic equation $x'=r\,x\,(1-x/K)$, where $r,K>0$ stand for the intrinsic growth rate of the population and the carrying capacity of the environment, respectively.
+where $r,K>0$ stand for the intrinsic growth rate of the population and the carrying capacity of the environment, respectively.
 The simplest example of nonautonomous concave equation is the nonautonomous logistic equation\cite{renshaw1}

-It is remarkable that, in this model, the positively bounded from below map $t\mapsto K(t)$ does no longer represent the healthy steady population since it is not even a solution of the equation, though the positively bounded from below map $t\mapsto r(t)$ preserves its meaning.
+It is remarkable that, in this model, the positively bounded-from-below map $t\mapsto K(t)$ does no longer represent the healthy steady population since it is not even a solution of the equation, though the positively bounded-from-below map $t\mapsto r(t)$ retains the meaning that $r$ has in \eqref{eq:3autonomousconcavequadratic}.

 Among other available concave models, we find the nonautonomous Gompertz model,\cite{montroll1} which precludes the exponential growth of the population multiplying the right-hand side function by a logarithm instead of a linear term,